 Ste.
 Genevieve is a very small city located in the state of Missouri.
 With a population of 4,472 people and two constituent neighborhoods, Ste.
 Genevieve is the 153rd largest community in Missouri.

-Because occupations involving physical labor dominate the local economy, Ste.
-Genevieve is generally considered to be a blue-collar town.
-43.79% of the Ste.
-Genevieve workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Ste.
+Genevieve, you'll notice that it is more blue-collar than most other communities in America.
+44.97% of Ste.
+Genevieve’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Ste.
 Genevieve is a city of service providers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Ste.
-Genevieve who work in office and administrative support (7.87%), healthcare suport services (7.51%), and food service (6.30%).
+Genevieve who work in teaching (7.75%), food service (7.69%), and healthcare suport services (7.69%).

 The people who call Ste.
 Genevieve home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ste.
 Genevieve residents report their race to be White, followed by Native Hawaiian.
 Important ancestries of people in Ste.
 Genevieve include Irish, French , English, and Italian.